tinygiant98/quest/README.md

 ***WARNING*** All non-PC quest data is held in volatile memory and will be lost on server
     reset.
 Do not save QuestIDs persistently as they may change in the future with no ability to associate a changed ID with a Quest Tag.
 If you must save persistent quest data, identify it via the Quest Tag, not the QuestID.
+All quest data stored in the persistent PC sqlite database is identified with quest tags.

 NWN Journal Entries:
     This utility can be used with either the standard NWN or NWNX journal functions.
 If you